jmpnz/perf.md/README.md

-In the example above the ressource will be locked for the entire computation, in this case the cost is small but if your iteration takes time to run and the only *critical ressource* is the cache, then using more granular locks is also faster.
+In the example above the ressource will be locked for the entire computation, in this case the cost is small but if your iteration takes time to run and the only *critical ressource* is the cache, then using more granular locks **will always be faster**.

 ```go